FedSS: Federated Learning with Smart Selection of clients: System Design

 \subsection{Dynamic Client Environment Tracking}

-From figure \ref{fig:overview}, the steps in one round of training in \oursys comprise: the smart clients selection, the distribution of models, the parallel clients training procedure, the collection of updated models, and the aggregation.
-Except the first and the last steps, the time it costs in all other steps is decided by the clients' environments.
-The network conditions, such as bandwidth and propagation delay, determine the time taken to distribute model and collect gradients.
-Meanwhile, the client's local computing power, reflected by available CPUs, GPUs and memory, determine the time taken to finish the training procedure.
-Therefore, \oursys dynamically tracks and records those parameters of every connected client, and predicts the approximate time it takes to accomplish one round.
+From Fig.\ref{fig:overview}, the steps in one training round of FedSS comprise: the smart clients' selection, the distribution of models, the parallel clients' training procedure, the collection of updated models, and the aggregation.
+Except for the first and the last steps, the time it costs in all other steps is decided by the clients' environments.
+The network conditions, such as bandwidth and propagation delay, determine the time taken to distribute the model and collect gradients.
+Meanwhile, the client's local compute capability, reflected by available CPUs, GPUs, and memory, determines the time taken to finish the training procedure.
+Therefore, FedSS dynamically tracks and records those parameters of every connected client, and predicts the approximate time it takes to accomplish one round.

-Let's assume the model size is \(M\), and total number of floating point operations in the model is \(Flops\).
+Let's assume the model size is \(M\), and the total number of floating point operations in the model is \(Flops\).
 Given the measured network uplink bandwidth \(UL_i\), downlink bandwidth \(DL_i\), client's FLOPS rate \(FlopsRate_i\) and the number of samples at client \(S_i\) for client \(c_i\), the overall round time \(T_i\) for that client is:

-There are different faithful methods to measure bandwidth and FLOPS.
-Measuring bandwidth has been an active area of research for a long time.
+There are different faithful methods to measure network bandwidth and FLOPS.
+Measuring bandwidth has been an active research topic for a long time.
 There are active ways to measure bandwidth such as speed tests and probe trains \cite{choi1998priority}.
-There are passive mechanisms as well which estimate bandwidth based on network usage, e.g. client hints \cite{clienthints}.
-Similarly, there are different benchmarks to measure FLOPS as a proxy of compute power e.g. Linpack \cite{linpack} and HPL \cite{hpl}.
-Additionally, these estimates of compute power can be improved with real time observations of time taken to run a training round.
-The mechanisms to track mentioned metrics is not the contribution of our work, in fact, we rely on existing work for this.
+There are passive mechanisms as well that estimate bandwidth based on network usage, e.g. client hints \cite{clienthints}, CRAB \cite{tahir2023enabling}.
+Similarly, there are different benchmarks to measure FLOPS as a proxy of compute capability e.g. Linpack \cite{linpack} and HPL \cite{hpl}.
+Additionally, these estimates of compute capability can be improved with real-time observations of the time taken to run a training round.
+The mechanisms to track mentioned metrics are not the contribution of our work, and we rely on existing work for this.